AhmedDevEG/NetFlow/README.md

 **📊 Stay Updated on Your Internet Usage**

-NetFlow is a **lightweight and user-friendly tool** to monitor and track your internet usage in real-time.
+NetFlow is a **lightweight and user-friendly tool** to monitor your network data consumption.
-It provides insights into network activity and helps you understand **data consumption patterns** effortlessly.

 ---